ericsonga/APCSAReview/_sources/VariableBasics/VariablePracticeParsons.rst

    :adaptive:
    :noindent:

    The main method in the following class should return the number of seconds in 5 days.
-But, the blocks have been mixed up and include an extra block that isn't needed in the solution.
+But, the blocks have been mixed up and may include an extra block that isn't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    public class Test1
    {